Old Man Yells at iCloud

 Forcing all files to be on disk so that they function correctly as files defeats the whole point of a system optimizing storage, and undercuts the argument that the meager SSDs Apple sells are really more than enough.

-“That’s just expected behavior,” you puff as you rally to the defense of a company proudly designing their whole AI approach about only what’s on your device.
+“That’s just expected behavior,” you puff as you rally to the defense of a company proudly designing their whole AI approach around only what’s on your device.
 Surely the issue of only indexing local files will never, ever, ever come up again.

 Fortunately, in all the instances where I searched for something I “knew was there” I’m able to quickly figure out what files I need to download to get the search to work because I keep my files organized in project based folders that allow me to confidently say that I searched all the Six Colors posts or all the joe-steel.com posts, because they’re in folders labeled as such and can be used to shape and filter the searches.

 This is why things like nested folders, and organizing files matter.
 I can impose a structure that doesn’t just help me, it helps the system help me.
-Instead of examining my entire drive and flailing around I can know what to do.
+Instead of examining my entire drive, and flailing around, I can know what to do.
 Even if it pisses me off!
 It’s the kind of pissed-off where I can fix it!

 Respect the Files

-I would greatly appreciate it if we treated files, and users that use files, with a modicum of respect for their process.
+I would greatly appreciate it if we treated files, and users that use files, with a modicum of respect for their processes.
 When people drag and drop files, they should drag and drop.
 When people want to access their files on other systems it should mirror what’s actually happening with recent files.
 Accessing old versions of a file should be something you can do as easily with iCloud as with Dropbox.
 When people want to search their files, there should be a Spotlight index that’s compatible with offline files.

 Despite the nihilism of the anti-file lobby, there’s no denying that we all deal with files at some point or another.
-No matter what library-project-file blob they’ve been ingested into, or how much space is being saved on our anemic, astronomically-priced hard drives, improving file handling hurts no one.
+No matter what library-project-file blob they’ve been ingested into, or how much space is being saved on our anemic, astronomically-priced drives, improving file handling hurts no one.

 2024-06-29 16:00:00